cristal-ise/cristal-ise/restapi/README.md

-# restapi
-REST API for CRISTAL
+# REST API for CRISTAL

-This is the start of a JAX-RS wrapper for the CRISTAL Client API.
-So far there's no authentication, and only GET is supported for Item UUIDs to retrieve Item objects.
+This is the start of a JAX-RS wrapper for the CRISTAL Client API as specified on the [Google Doc](https://docs.google.com/document/d/1jAJyETl-iFbNXvrWa7FJLGi4mu1vEmAZNGlKlQ1I4X8/edit?usp=sharing)

-The included Main may be invoked as a CRISTAL Client with -conf and -connect parameters, and will launch a Jersey http server on port 8081.
+The included Main may be invoked as a CRISTAL Client with -conf and -connect parameters, and will launch a Jersey http server on the URI specified in the CRISTAL property 'REST.URI', which defaults to http://localhost:8081/.